-Healthy Schools is part of the Health Promotion Service (HPS) within Cornwall Council’s Public Health Team.
-The Health Promotion Service has recently undergone a major review, and a newly-restructured service was launched on 1st September 2016.
+Healthy Schools is part of the Health Promotion Service (HPS) within Cornwall Council’s Public Health and Wellbeing Team.
+The Health Promotion Service underwent a major review, and a restructured service was launched on 1st September 2016.

 Because the landscape is changing all around us, Healthy Schools has changed to ensure we are offering the most effective support.
-We know that schools and parents express concerns about the wellbeing of children and young people – perhaps about about mental health, the difficulties of life in the digital world, fears about increasing childhood obesity, sedentary behaviours, and poor diet, and concerns about emotional health and wellbeing.
+We know that schools and parents express concerns about the wellbeing of children and young people – perhaps about about mental health, life in the digital world, increasing childhood obesity, sedentary behaviours, and poor diet, alongside concerns about emotional health and wellbeing.

 Across Cornwall, partners are recognising the need for better support and joined-up thinking to help address these issues.
 Current initiatives include:

 - A strategy to transform the Child and Adolescent Mental Health Service (CAMHS).
 This is part of the national ‘Future in Mind’ Mental Health strategy.
 There is an emphasis on early intervention, workforce development, and providing children and young people with good, safe information and support on-line, via a trusted, recognisable ‘single front door’.

 - The Headstart Kernow Programme is helping schools to support wellbeing.
 Early signs are showing that it is a very successful model.

 - The ‘Time2Move PE, School Sport, and Wellbeing Strategy’ has been developed by schools and partners.
 It is already helping our children and young people to be more active during and beyond the school day.